On this day in 1888, James Selby of Edgware Road, a famous stagecoachman, drove 108 miles in 7 hours and 50 minutes, changing horses 13 times.

 Due to the rarity of skill, ‘driving clubs’ starting popping up around London.
 Members were wealthy patrons coming from all over the country and purchasing their own coaches to use for private trips with friends.
 Driving and owning a stagecoach became so much of a status symbol that annual parades were held in Hyde Park.

-The driving clubs created a circle of friends, one of which included James Selby.
 At Ascot in 1888, James Selby was with his driving club friends and a wager of a thousand guineas to 500 was made that a coach could not be driven to Brighton and back in eight hours.
 At the time, the current record for the one-way journey was four hours and 21 minutes.
-As a well-known professional coachman, coachbuilder and public figure, James Selby accepted the challenge.
+As a well-known professional coachman, coach builder and public figure, James Selby accepted the challenge.

-He did it!
-Selby arrived back at The White Horse Cellars in Piccadilly 10 minutes within the challenge – totaling 7 hours and 50 minutes.
-It is recorded that ‘half London’ turned out to see him pull up.
+Selby arrived back at The White Horse Cellars in Piccadilly with 10 minutes to spar.
+It is said that “half London” turned out to see him pull up.

-Sadly, Selby died in only 5 months later.
+James Selby died only 5 months later.
 It was said that his funeral procession from his Edgware Road home to Highgate was a mile long and included almost every road coach in operation to honour him.
-His grave, located at Highgate Cemetry, has a whip on it to resemble his stagecoach career and fame.
+His grave, located at Highgate Cemetry, has a whip on it to remember his stagecoach career and fame.

 A plaque commemorating James Selby’s journey was placed at his former residence in 1938, but has since been removed.
-It sat at the location of an extension to the Victoria Services Club following World War I.
+It is now sat within the Victoria Services Club.

 Carriage driving is still a competitive sport, which even Prince Philip, the Duke of Edinburgh, has competed in at the Royal Windsor Horse Show.